kurtradecki/gcp-vpn-vpc-demo/README.md

 To deploy the script, follow this process:
 1. Create a project in GCP, if not already created.
 Reference if needed [Creating and managing projects](https://cloud.google.com/resource-manager/docs/creating-managing-projects)
+2. Add 2 VPCs to the project, if not already created.
+Reference if needed [Create and manage VPC networks](https://cloud.google.com/vpc/docs/create-modify-vpc-networks)
-2. Rename example.tfvars to terraform.tfvars
+3. Rename example.tfvars to terraform.tfvars
-3. In terraform.tfvars, add the values for variables that need values (see the file for which).
+4. In terraform.tfvars, add the values for variables that need values (see the file for which).
 All other values can stay the same unless customization required.
 Reference if needed for how to find project ID, see [Find the project name, number, and ID](https://cloud.google.com/resource-manager/docs/creating-managing-projects#identifying_projects)
-4. At the command prompt where you'll run the script, in the Terraform directory, run:
+5. At the command prompt where you'll run the script, in the Terraform directory, run:

 ```sh
 terraform init